oracle-livelabs/database/23cfree/install/install.md

     ```
     ![Image alt text](images/.png " ")

+7. When the create finishes it will give you the two connection strings for your pluggable and container databases.
+If you used a different port it will be in the connection string.
+    ```
+    Connect to Oracle Database using one of the connect strings:
+    Pluggable database: ll23c.livelabs.oraclevcn.com:1521/FREEPDB1
+    Multitenant container database: ll23c.livelabs.oraclevcn.com:1521
+    ```

 7. To see if your database is up and running you can use the following command
     ```
     <copy>